Indrakens/garden-design-shop/README.md

 ![Cplor-Palete](https://user-images.githubusercontent.com/127971416/233114563-9fc341fa-3d31-4268-a526-9bb0f01a0357.png)

 ## Fonts
-* The website uses Alkatra sans-serif font for headings, Raleway sans-serif font for body text.
+* The website uses Raleway sans-serif font.
 ## Images
 * The website uses images uploaded and designed by me from Canva app.
 ### Aploaded images from Canva app: